New Forests are Arising in Diverse Socio-ecological Contexts, with Important Consequences for People, Biodiversity, and Ecosystem Services

 - Many Secondary Forests Die young in Southern Costa Rica (Reid et al., 2019)

-- The Forest Transformation: Tropical Planted Tree Cover Shows Inconsistent Regional Patterns of Gain and Loss (Sloan et al. forthcoming)
+- The Forest Transformation: Tropical Planted Tree Cover Shows Inconsistent Regional Patterns of Gain and Loss (Sloan et al. 2019)

 - The Novelty of Forest Recovery (Sloan, forthcoming)